Thank you for visiting our in-depth guide to California child custody laws, written for married and unmarried mothers and fathers.

 The California Family Code specifically states that law enforcement officers, judicial officers, court employees or a local Family Court facilitator as well as a lawyer appointed for the children are also entitled to the report.

 If there is a violation of the confidentiality, the court has the discretion to monetarily sanction any person who made an unwarranted disclosure of the report.

 Yes, but with a slight catch.
 It is very common in contested proceedings for the lawyers to stipulate that the report shall come into evidence without the necessity of the child custody evaluator testifying.
 While common, some thought should be given as to whether or not this is wise.

-Even if the report is admitted into evidence, that does not in any way prevent either parent from subpoenaing and requiring the evaluator to come to court and be cross-examined on his or her findings.
+Even if the report is admitted into evidence, that does not in any way prevent either parent from subpoenaing and requiring the evaluator to come to court and be cross-examined on his or her recommendations and the basis for them.
 Of course, there is a cost with that and the parent issuing the subpoena generally has to bear the burden of the cost.
 For most evaluators, this cost will be in the thousands.